 A lower EUI than expected can be caused by a discrepancy between CBECS and your selected energy code.

 Changing values is the manual way to reduce energy consumption for the building.
-However, these changes will not change your effect your baseline value.
-Upgrading energy code versions will also get you different engineering values, and may be a good way to start seeing your building in new, more efficiency conscious light.
+However, these changes will not change your affect your baseline value.
+Upgrading energy code versions will also get you different engineering values, and maybe a good way to start seeing your building in new, more efficiency-conscious light.
 Some inputs are the same from one code version to the next, but as a package together they take one step forward in sustainable design.

 An inexplicably high Baseline EUI can be caused when attempting to model a custom building template.
-When creating a custom building template, users are required to complete some additional steps to accurately align a cove.tool listed template, to a framework which more accurately relates to the users project.
-Currently the workflow is set to allow users to select from a list of existing cove.tool templates for their Baseline Calculation.
-In this case before any changes inside the project, Your EUI and breakdown will be correct, but the 2030 Baseline and 2030 Target may not exactly translate for the project type you have.
+When creating a custom building template, users are required to complete some additional steps to accurately align a cove.tool listed template, to a framework, that more accurately relates to the user's project.
+Currently, the workflow is set to allow users to select from a list of the existing cove.tool templates for their Baseline Calculation.
+In this case, before any changes inside the project, Your EUI and breakdown will be correct, but the 2030 Baseline and 2030 Target may not exactly translate for the project type you have.
 At this point, users can reach out to the cove.tool support team, who will accurately calculate the Baseline and Target EUI for the project.
 Or users can calculate try finding these metrics themselves, by using the AIA 2030 Zero Tool calculator.

 Other Baseline Metrics FAQs